brain_met_single_adeno.jpg (10525 bytes)

 2. The extent of the disease (if the cancer is controlled elsewhere in the body and there is only a single brain lesion, they do much better than people with cancer in multiple sites throughout the body)

-3. The extent of treatment (patients who are candidate to have surgery or radiosurgery on the brain do better than those who are not treated as aggressively.)
+3. The extent of treatment (patients who are candidates to have surgery or radiosurgery on the brain do better than those who are not treated as aggressively.)

 The most common classification now used is the RTOG RPA Classification (recursive partitioning analysis (RPA) classes see survival data)